-Road trips are a hallmark of summer.
-From long weekend getaways to drives that are as much about the journey as the destination, you’re likely to spend some travel time in the car at some point this summer.
+From long weekend getaways to drives that are as much about the journey as the destination, you’re likely to spend travel time in the car at some point.
 And as easy as it is to forgo the good habits and give in to the fast food options, it’s just as easy to stay on the healthy track.

 A healthy diet is the most common good habit to go out the window on a road trip.
 But a little preparation can go a long way.

-Any longer than six hours – those 8-10 hour and full day drives – it gets a bit more tricky.
-Icepacks will lose their cool, so it’s important to pack foods that will last.
-Similarly, it may not be possible to pack food for every meal on a long road trip.
-Nor should you necessarily want to.
+On drives longer than six hours – those eight- to 10-hour and full-day drives – eating gets a bit trickier.
+Ice packs will lose their cool, so it’s important to pack foods that will last.
+Similarly, it may not be possible to pack food for every meal on a long road trip, nor should you necessarily want to.
 Sampling the local flavor can be part of the fun.
 So do some research in advance about the options along your route to ensure you’re stopping at the healthiest roadside spot and not the first fast food joint you see.
-Even if there’s no character on the menu, a little foresight can ensure you’re eating at the healthiest spots on the road.
+Even if there’s no character on the menu, a little foresight can ensure you’re making the healthiest choice.

 You may think coffee and energy drinks are the key to powering through a road trip, but the answer is much simpler: water.
 And lots of it.
-Water will keep you hydrated and allow your brain to function to the best of its capacity.
-Bring your own water bottles that you can refill at rest stops or throw a few extra water bottles in the cooler with your snacks.
-Freeze your water bottle ahead of time and it doubles as an icepack itself and when it melts, you have refreshing ice cold water!
+Water will keep you and your brain hydrated.
+Bring your own water bottles that you can refill at rest stops, or throw a few extra water bottles in the cooler with your snacks.
+Better yet, freeze your water bottle.
+It can double as an ice pack, and when it melts, you have refreshing ice cold water.

 Posture can make or break how you feel after a long drive.
 Adjust your seat and use pillows to make it as comfortable as possible.
-Sitting straight and tall can also help avoid back and neck pain during the drive.
-Feel free to take breaks when you need to roll your shoulders, stretch your neck and realign your posture.
+Sitting straight and tall can help avoid back and neck pain during the drive.
+Take breaks when you need to roll your shoulders, stretch your neck and realign your posture.

 Loose, light layers are going to help with your circulation and prevent overheating on long drives.
 Ultimately, it’s all about comfort.
 If you’re really looking to dress for the road, compression socks can help prevent achy muscles from sitting for long stretches.